 You will explore ways in which these can be effectively supported by IT systems, with the aim of improving business performance.
 On top of this, you will gain a deeper understanding of how IT can facilitate innovation.

 In today’s global and competitive world, more and more companies are pursuing forms of seamless collaboration with the goal of offering leading services.
-In our Enterprise Architecture & IT Management specialisation, you will learn how IT infrastructure and software systems can be configured to support business processes.
-You will analyse problems, such as lack of systems integration across supply chains, lack of support for e-commerce and social media, or the governance of a security architecture, which can be addressed by using extant enterprise architectures approaches and techniques.
+In our Enterprise Architecture & IT Management specialisation, you will learn how IT infrastructure and software systems landscape can be configured to support business processes.
+You will analyse problems, such as lack of systems integration across supply chains, adoption and impact of e-commerce, innovation and entrepreneurship through new business models and e-strategies, the governance of enterprise security, or steering organisational changes by using extant enterprise architectures approaches and techniques.
 Your toolbox will include methods for the specification, design and implementation of information systems.

 Using state-of-art theories and modelling languages, you will learn to design enterprise architectures and optimise the change processes.
-By aligning strategy, business processes and IT architecture, you will be able to make IT work effectively.
+By aligning strategy, business processes, IT architecture and operational processes, you will be able to make IT work effectively.
 You will also learn how to build strategies using IT, and gain expertise in how IT enables businesses to serve customers online through e-commerce.
+Nevertheless we look beyond the borders of one organisation.
 Using IT to integrate business in a network of collaborating organisations (a ‘value net’) is another area in which you will develop expertise in this programme.

 In this specialisation, you will take selected courses on information systems and techniques that are relevant to large-scale IT.
 These courses complement each other and cover the main techniques and systems for enterprise architecture and IT management.